denelon/winget-pkgs/doc/spec/auto-approve.md

 ## Solution Design

-This would be implemented in the Vaidation pipelines.
+This would be implemented in the Validation pipelines.

 Good example PRs:
 * https://github.com/microsoft/winget-pkgs/pull/170290/files